-When an active, vested member dies in service, his or her spouse, children, or dependent parents may qualify for survivor benefits.
+When an active, vested member dies before retiring, his or her spouse, children, or dependent parents may qualify for survivor benefits.
 Inactive members who are not vested for future benefits do not have survivor benefit protection.

-- Spouses of deceased, vested members are automatically eligible for benefits providing they have been married to the member for at least one year before the member's death.
+- Spouses of deceased, vested members are automatically eligible for benefits providing they have been married to the member for at least six months before the member's death.

 - A spouse's annuity will be the greater of Option B-75 or 10% of the member's covered compensation at the time of death.

 - If the member had 20 or more years of service at the time of death, then the spouse will draw a lifetime benefit.

 - If the vested member had fewer than 20 years service at the time of death, then the following conditions can restrict the survivor benefits of a spouse:

 - A spouse will continue to draw survivor benefits as long as he or she has care of dependent children of the member.

 - The survivor benefits of a spouse without dependent children will cease when the spouse remarries.

 - Dependent children will receive an annuity that depends on the number of children eligible for benefits.
 Up to two children will receive the greater of 10% of the member's covered compensation or equal shares of $150.
 Three or more children share the greater of 25% of the member's covered compensation or equal shares of $150.

 - Benefits will be continued past age 18 and beyond for any dependent child who has been deemed physically or mentally incompetent by an Arkansas court of competent jurisdiction for as long as such incompetence exists.